Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - In the same chat window, type the following:

     ```bash
-    @workspace where can I find the entry point of the frontend application and where can i update the home page?
+    @workspace where can I find the entry point of the frontend application and where can I update the homepage?
     ```

+- Copilot will give a suggestion that the entry point is `WrightBrothersFrontend/src/App.tsx` and the homepage can be updated in the `WrightBrothersFrontend/src/pages/HomePage.tsx` file.

 - In this lab you learned how to use GitHub Copilot to understand the frontend repository and its structure.
 You also learned how to ask questions about the frontend repository and the technologies used in it.